SaaS Reviews Channel Template · Stitchr[Stitchr](/ "Home")

 This template is the companion to the [SaaS Reviews niche breakdown](/niche/saas-reviews).
 That page covers whether to enter; this one covers how to build.

-#The Content Loop
+[\#](#content-the-content-loop "Permalink")The Content Loop

 The channel works on a simple cycle: tool launches or updates, people search for reviews, your video captures that intent, affiliate commissions or ad revenue follows.